UNISTAT - the ultimate Excel statistics add-in

 Now we run the same model using Linear Regression.

-Note that the Regression Results, Actual and Fitted Values and Residuals options produce exactly the same results as the GLM model.
+The Regression Results option produces exactly the same results as the GLM model.
 In the ANOVA of Regression table, Regression, Error and Total terms are also identical to Explained, Error and Total of GLM’s ANOVA table.
-Moreover, if we add the two interaction Ssq’s (1x1 and 2x1) we obtain the Region x Type Ssq of GLM.
+Moreover, if we add the two interaction Ssq’s (1×1 and 2×1) we obtain the Region x Type Ssq of GLM.
 Main interactions are, however, different.
-This is because the GLM Procedure adopts the Regression Approach when it computes the sum of squares, whereas Linear Regression’s sum of squares decomposition is strictly sequential.
+This is because the GLM Procedure adopts the Regression Approach when it computes the sum of squares, whereas Linear Regression’s sum of squares decomposition is sequential.
 See 7.3.1.3.
 ANOVA Approaches.

 Linear Regression